 Niall qualified as a Solicitor in September 2008 with Worthingtons, practising predominantly within the Employment Law Team.
 He advises both public and private sector organisations in contentious and non-contentious areas of law.
 Niall also advises employees in relation to workplace disputes and has represented clients at Tribunal in unfair dismissal, redundancy, fair employment and discrimination claims.
 Niall achieves excellent results for clients and has a keen interest in Public Interest Disclosure and negligent misstatement claims.
 He is a member of the Employment Lawyers Group and recently joined the Employment Lawyers Association.
 He writes articles on employment matters, having published a number of articles in the Belfast Telegraph.

 Click here to email Niall McMullan

-Claire is an Associate Partner in the Litigation Department of Worthingtons Solicitors, based in the Belfast office.
+Claire is a Partner in the Litigation Department of Worthingtons Solicitors, based in the Belfast office.